enesceb/TurkishTransformer/README.md

 The -ConvertToNumbers(string words) method splits the given input string into parts and converts each part to a number.
 During this process, word matches within the string are found using the Regex class and they are stored in a separate list.
 The Numbers dictionary is then used to determine whether each word is convertible to numbers.
 The number values of words that can be converted to numbers are stored in a separate list and these numbers are combined into a single number using the GetDigits() method.

 The -GetDigits(IEnumerable<long> numbers, int signatureFlag = 1) method calculates the final numeric value by concatenating the numbers.
 This calculation is done using two variables named percentile and result. percentile corresponds to the digits of the number such as hundreds, thousands, millions, while result holds the calculated result value.

-## Why is IEnumerable used?
-The reason for using IEnumerable is the interdependence of methods and ease of list operations.
-The ConvertToNumbers method splits the input string into words using the Regex class and uses the Numbers dictionary to determine whether each word can be converted to a number.
-The number values of words that can be converted to numbers are stored in a separate list for use by the GetDigits() method.
-Therefore, the use of IEnumerable facilitates data migration between methods and enables list operations.

 ### Usage